 And there you go.
 Straight-up US/Russian diplomacy in a cup.
 Or mug.

 Want to become a bonafide cocktail expert?
-Book in to one of our masterclasses and become a, well, master.
+Book one of our Cocktail Masterclasses right now and become a, well, master.
+Obviously.